Unaccompanied repertoire for violin is hard to come by. I’m giving away my bowed/fingered edition of this jazzy violin caprice below (free). Enjoy!

--and Scroll Down to LISTEN while the score downloads
+-Then Scroll Down further to LISTEN, share, and comment while the sheet music downloads

 Listen to the piece here:

-Also, check out this stellar interpretation by Ukrainian violinist Oleh Kalaida, who interpreted and performed my Caprice and produced this wonderful video with Peter Vawter:
+Also, check out this stellar interpretation by Ukrainian violinist Oleh Kalaida, who performed my Caprice and produced this video with Peter Vawter:

-I have long wanted to compose new music for unaccompanied violin, and many violinists have told me that they would like to have more contemporary music to perform.
-This piece welcomes improvisation while allowing for performers to perform fully as written if they choose.
-It synthesizes elements of traditional repertoire such as Bach, Paganini, Rode, Dont, and Ysaye, with my personal melodic and harmonic vocabulary influenced by jazz and other contemporary styles.
+Many violinists have told me that they would like to have more contemporary music to perform.
+This piece both welcomes improvisation and allows you to perform fully as written.
+It synthesizes elements of traditional repertoire such as Bach, Paganini, Rode, Dont, and Ysaye, with my own melodic and harmonic vocabulary influenced by jazz and other contemporary styles.

 “Postlude” is a composition for unaccompanied violin included in my 2015 release on Resonance Records, American Spirit.
 Any original work, and especially a solo piece, is imperative to my personal artistic identity.
 This piece also fits with the theme of American Spirit, i.e., a new world growing out of old world traditions.
 I hoped that making a connection to the classical community would create a bridge for non-jazz listeners to other material on the album.
 Part of my mission as an educator is to break down barriers between jazz, classical music, and the participatory culture.